TaylorPzreal/embellish-image/README.md

 # embellish-image

-> v2.0.0 👏👏👏 A plugin that can upload local image, crop image, embellish image and export image to server or local.
+> v2.0.0 👏👏👏 A plugin that embellish image.

 ## Usage